 I really didn’t have a choice.

-But I was game to try backpacking again anyway because, after all, I would be sharing a tent with her and not her brothers.
-It couldn’t end all badly, especially when you give a chick a chance to show off.
+But I was game to try backpacking again anyway because, after all, I would be sharing an ultralight backpacking tent with her and not her brothers.
+It couldn’t end all badly, especially when you give a woman a chance to show off.
 So I jumped.

 I did a bit of research, and I let her teach me about what we really needed to bring, things like water filters, sleeping pads, a sleeping bag that didn’t weigh 9 pounds, dried food, special candy treats, and a little shovel for digging holes to create your own on-the-spot toilet in the backcountry.
 Dig and bury.
 Huh.
 I hadn’t been that gentlemanly in high school when I was out hunting and camping and tearing things up with 4-wheel-drive pickups.
 The backcountry, depending on where you go, though, has rules designed to keep it all clean.